MirrorNetworking/Mirror/README.md

 * [uMMORPG 480 CCU worst case test](https://youtu.be/mDCNff1S9ZU) (everyone broadcasting to everyone else)
 * [uSurvival 122 CCU worst case test](https://docs.google.com/document/d/e/2PACX-1vT28FcGXYlbG8gwi8DhD914n7K-wCAE8qhfetPkSli96ikc1Td3zJO1IiwVhfPVtKUHF0l3N7ZkM5GU/pub#h.pwbvffnwcewe)

-## Contributing
+## The Mirror Mantra
-If you would like to contribute, feel free to [submit pull requests](https://vis2k.github.io/Mirror/General/Contributions) and visit our [Discord Server](https://discordapp.com/invite/N9QVxbM).

-We follow the [KISS](https://en.wikipedia.org/wiki/KISS_principle) principle, so make sure that your Pull Requests contain no magic.
+“Would you tell me, please, which way I ought to go from here?”
+“That depends a good deal on where you want to get to," said the Cat.
+"I don’t much care where—“ said Alice.
+“Then it doesn’t matter which way you go,” said the Cat.
+&nbsp;&nbsp;&nbsp;&nbsp;_Lewis Carroll, Alice in Wonderland_

+As indie developers, our #1 goal for Mirror is **Ease of Use**.

+If you want to contribute, always follow the [KISS](https://en.wikipedia.org/wiki/KISS_principle) principle.
+Everything needs to be **as simple as possible**.
+As result, the code will be stable, easy to understand, easy to modify and easy to maintain 5 years from now when our games are still in production.

-We need Mirror to be MMO Scale.
-Bug fixes are always highly appreciated.
-New features will be considered very carefully.
+Pull Requests for bug fixes are always highly appreciated.
+New features will be considered very carefully and only be merged if they are the most simple solution to the given problem.